maptiler/manual/usage.rst

  Resolution in units of the tiling spatial reference system per pixel on the given zoom level.
 MapTiler will automatically compute values for all other zoom levels, each having half the resolution of the previous one.

 `-tiling_resolution from_output`
- Resolution is calculated so as to fit whole input mapset into one tile on zoom level 0 with respect to bbox, srs and tile size.
+ Resolution is calculated so as to fit whole input mapset into one tile on zoom level 0 with respect to bbox, srs, and tile size.

 `-tiling_resolution from_input`
- Default behavior if resolution is not specified.
+ The default behavior if the resolution is not specified.
 Resolution is calculated so as to not supersample the largest input map with respect to bbox, srs and tile size.

 `-tile_size [width] [height]`
- The pixel dimmensions of one tile.
+ The pixel dimensions of one tile.

 `-tiling_centered`
  Tile (0, 0) is in the center of the world.

 Tiling scheme - naming of tiles
 ----------
 MapTiler uses Google XYZ naming of tiles, by default.
 It supports also the TMS naming (with flipped Y axis) and QuadKey naming (known by Microsoft Bing Maps).
-These tiling schemes are supported only for tile store into the directory (`-store dir`).
+These tiling schemes are supported only for tile store in the directory (`-store dir`).

 `-tms`
  OSGEO TMS (bottom-left origin), flipped Y axis as oppose to Google XYZ.
 This tiling scheme is defined as a standard for MBTiles.